Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Discussion and Future Work

-\paragraph{Concurrency and computational efficiency}
+\paragraph{Concurrency and Computational Efficiency}

-The optimisation experiments conducted in this research underscore the critical role of concurrency in enhancing computational efficiency and responsiveness for multi-objective decision-making in CPS.
+The optimisation experiments conducted in this research underscore the critical role of concurrency in enhancing computational efficiency and responsiveness for multi-objective decision-making in CI.
 Using the Python \texttt{concurrent.futures} module, we achieved substantial reductions in cumulative optimisation time (Table~\ref{tab:discussion-computation-comparison}).

-\paragraph{Future work}
+\paragraph{Future Work}

-To further strengthen real-time decision-making capabilities in CPS, future work should explore several complementary directions that address the key challenges identified in our research.
+To further strengthen real-time decision-making capabilities in CI environments, future work should explore several complementary directions that address the key challenges identified in our research.

 First, our research highlighted the promise of frequency-based heuristics as a supplementary analytical layer beyond individual optimisation outcomes.
-However, their empirical nature prompts a critical question: \textit{To what extent can such heuristically derived recommendations be relied upon in real-time, safety-critical CPS environments?} Addressing this question presents a valuable avenue for future work, particularly through comparative evaluation with empirical data.
+However, their empirical nature prompts a critical question: \textit{To what extent can such heuristically derived recommendations be relied upon in real-time, safety-critical CI environments?} Addressing this question presents a valuable avenue for future work, particularly through comparative evaluation with empirical data.
+Future work could also extend optimisation to explicitly account for resilience alongside system availability.

-Secondly, the stability of Pareto fronts across repeated optimisation trials remains central to ensuring decision robustness.
+Second, the stability of Pareto fronts across repeated optimisation trials remains central to ensuring decision robustness.
 Low trial counts were shown to produce high variance in outcomes, which may undermine the trustworthiness of mitigation recommendations.
 Future investigations should therefore develop convergence diagnostics to establish sufficiency thresholds for trial configurations, and to measure the robustness of optimisation solutions.

-Thirdly, the incorporation of hybrid EPSS–CVSS exposure probability assessments, as proposed in our research, presents a promising direction for improving vulnerability assessment.
-Such hybrid models are particularly well suited to guiding mitigation strategies that must adapt in real time to both known vulnerabilities and evolving threat intelligence.
+Third, the incorporation of hybrid confidence-calibrated exposure probability assessments presents a promising direction for performing vulnerability assessment in practical deployments.
+Such hybrid approaches are particularly relevant in guiding real-world incident mitigation strategies that must adapt in real time to evolving attacks and dynamic threat intelligence.
+Furthermore, the approach is inherently extensible, facilitating the integration of diverse vulnerability scoring systems such as CVSS, EPSS, LEV, and KEV to refine the quantification of exposure estimates.
+Future work could further leverage this multidimensional approach to refine decision support, enabling a more comprehensive and data-informed basis for prioritising countermeasures as new threat intelligence becomes available.

 Finally, architectural improvements and mechanisms could be explored to dynamically rebalance the factors employed in impact calculations (as outlined in Section~\ref{subsec:method_impact_calculation}), thereby enabling the generation of countermeasure portfolios that reflect evolving runtime priorities.
 This may include structural enhancements such as the incorporation of noisy-OR gates to improve agility in assimilating new evidence, and to better support adaptive decision-making.